In This Section

 Placement in the correct mathematics course is extremely important for your success.
 If you take a math course that you are under-prepared for, you may have a negative experience in your first semester of college.
 If you take a math course that you are over-prepared for, you may be bored and not perform as well as you should.

-Therefore, University of the Sciences requires all incoming freshmen (even if you expect to receive AP credit) and transfer students (who do not receive credit for mathematics) to take a math placement exam.
+Therefore, University of the Sciences requires all incoming freshmen (even if you expect to receive AP credit or college transfer credit) and transfer students (who do not receive credit for mathematics) to take a math placement exam.
 This exam, which is taken online, will allow you to be placed into the most appropriate math course for your needs and abilities.

 MA104 College Algebra (3 credits)